raphaelquast/mpl_webagg_multiclient/README.md

 # MPL - multi client webagg

-Basic example for a multi-client setup with matplotlibs `webagg` backend.
+Basic example for a multi-client setup using matplotlib with the `webagg` backend.

-- This will start a tornado server that spawns a new figure (and an associated websocket)on each `GET` request.
+- This will start a tornado server that spawns a new figure (and an associated websocket) on each `GET` request.

 ### Usage